What is NIL Income Tax Return?

 5. Carry Forward Losses

-Filing a NIL ITR is mandatory when a person wants to carry forward the losses to the subsequent year.
+Filing a NIL Income Tax Return is mandatory when a person wants to carry forward the losses to the subsequent year.

 Due-Dates for filing NIL ITR